salquier/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_veeam/guide.en-gb.md

 - **Subnets** and **VLAN IDs**.
 - The number of VLANs needed for the target Hosted Private Cloud.

-With [OVHcloud vRack](/links/network/vrack), you can create up to 4,000 VLANs, which allows you to replicate your current IP address plan without disruptions.
+With [OVHcloud vRack](/links/network/vrack), you can create up to 4,000 VLANs, which allows you to replicate your current IP address plan without any re-IP.

 ### Step 2: Plan target resources

 At the end of this step, you will have a clear understanding of the resources required in your **Hosted Private Cloud (HPC)** environment to match your workloads.